-27 Is it possible to confiscate property acquired by a third party or close relatives?
+Is it possible to confiscate property acquired by a third party or close relatives?

-Confiscation is not permitted if a third party (namely, any natural person or legal entity) has acquired the assets after the commission of the offence in ignorance of the grounds for confiscation.
-Confiscation is also not permitted provided that such person has paid a consideration of equal value, or confiscation would cause him or her to endure disproportionate hardship (article 70(2)of the Swiss Criminal Code (SCC)).
-However, regardless of this, the assets are subject to confiscation if the third party (eg, a corporation) received the assets directly from the offence.
+Confiscation is not permitted if a third party (namely, any natural person or legal entity) has acquired the assets (after the commission of the offence) and has done so in ignorance of the grounds for confiscation and provided such third party has paid a consideration of equal value, or confiscation would cause such third party to endure disproportionate hardship (article 70(2) of the Swiss Criminal Code (SCC)).
+However, regardless of the foregoing, the assets are subject to confiscation if the third party (eg, a corporation) received the assets directly from the offence.